 U.S. Department of State Office of the Spokesman Press Statement

-Today the Department of State, the Central Intelligence Agency, the Department of Defense, the Federal Bureau of Investigation, the National Archives and Records Administration, and the National Security Council are releasing newly declassified and other documents related to events in Chile from 1968-91.
-These documents are part of a discretionary review of U.S. government files related to human rights abuses, terrorism, and other acts of political violence prior to and during the Pinochet era in Chile.
-National Security Council staff coordinated this interagency effort on behalf of the President.
+Today the Department of State, the Central Intelligence Agency, the Department of Defense, the Department of Justice, the Federal Bureau of Investigation, and the National Archives are releasing newly declassified and other documents related to events in Chile from 1973-78.
+These documents are part of a voluntary review of U.S. Government files related to human rights abuses, terrorism, and other acts of political violence prior to and during the Pinochet era in Chile.
+National Security Council staff are coordinating this interagency effort on behalf of the President.

-This third and final release consists of some 16,000 documents, including some 12,000 State documents.
-Information has been withheld from some of the released documents to protect the privacy of individuals, sensitive law enforcement information, and intelligence sources and methods, or to prevent serious harm to ongoing diplomatic activities of the United States.
+This initial release consists of over 5,800 documents, including approximately 5,000 from the Department of State, 490 from the CIA, 200 from the National Archives, 100 from the Federal Bureau of Investigation, and 60 from the Department of Defense.
+A limited number of documents have not been released at this time, primarily because they relate to an ongoing Justice Department investigation of the murder of Ronni Moffitt and Orlando Letelier.
+Information also has been withheld from some of the released documents to protect the privacy of individuals, sensitive law enforcement information, and intelligence sources and methods, or to prevent serious harm to ongoing diplomatic activities of the United States.

 [end of document]